Skip to content

 Discovery Connector Categories

 Discovery connector categories are groupings of discovery connectors that help identify the enterprise applications in your organization.
-You will select the connector category, like SSO or CMDB, when discovering applications automatically.
+You will select the connector category, like SSO, CMDB, or PAM when discovering applications automatically.

 Single Sign-On (SSO)